cell-os/cell-os/deploy/aws/README.md

     journalctl -xn -u mesos-mater

-They are configured to retry on failure so you can just tail (or look into) `/var/log/messages` to see what's going on
+They are configured to retry on failure so you can just tail (or look into) `/var/log/messages` to see what's going on.

-I've seen bugs that caused a faulty ZK URI to get into the configurations
+I've seen bugs that caused a faulty ZK URI to get into the configurations.

 The main place where the config is driven from is `cluster.yaml`